apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 Added JMX MBean operation to update routes at runtime via XML format (requires turning on this feature with setting JmxUpdateRouteEnabled=true).
 This can be useful for tooling where you can then change routes during troubleshooting an existing running Camel integration.

+The internal code on the core was adjusted to use a monotonic time source, via an internal Clock API, to provide more accurate duration reporting.
+Additionally, we cleaned up usages of restricted identifiers across the code base, consolidated exchange constructors, and applied fixes to improve handling of interrupts.

 ## DSL

 We refactored the [Throttle EIP](/components/next/eips/throttle-eip.html) implementation to allow supporting two different modes of throttling.